- Go Hiking

 |Buy Book:||Walkable Westchester - A Walking Guide to Westchester County, NY |

 |Park Description:|| |

-There is a Visitors Center and an Art Gallery, which has rotating exhibits featuring local artists.
-In addition to hiking, activities include fishing, horseback riding, cross country skiing and snowshoeing.
+The Visitors Center has an Art Gallery with rotating exhibits featuring local artists.
+In addition to hiking other activities include fishing, horseback riding, cross country skiing and snowshoeing.

-Within walking distance is the Stone Barns Center for Food and Agriculture (seasonal parking fee) which, in additon to providing educational opportunitites, is the site of Blue Hill, reputed to be one of the finest restaurants in the metropolitan area.
+Trails lead into the Greenrock property which is homes to the Stone Barns Center for Food and Agriculture (seasonal parking fee).
+Stone Barns provides educational opportunitites and is the site of Blue Hill, reputed to be one of the finest restaurants in the metropolitan area.
 The center also has a cafe and ice cream stand.

 |Trails Overview:|| |

-Designed to complement the landscape, there is a system of carriage roads, many of which are handicapped accessible, that wind through wetlands, woodlands, meadows and fields, past streams, rivers and lakes.
+Designed to complement the landscape, the system of carriage roads, many of which are handicapped accessible, wind through wetlands, woodlands, meadows, and fields, past streams, rivers, and lakes.
 The first triple arch stone bridge in America can be seen along the Pocantico River Trail.
 Loop hiking opportunities abound.

-Be sure to take a trail map (available at the Preserve Office) with you.
-These scenery along these circular walks can be mesmerizing.
+A trail map is available at the park office.
 To find detailed descriptions of specific hikes, click here and scroll down the "Parks" column to the name of this park.

-Please note that separate trailer parking for equestrian use of Preserve is available.
+A separate trailer parking for equestrians is available.